Frequently asked questions

 In what languages are subtitles available?

-Subtitles are also available for our live streams via the Wiener Staatsoper Live App.
+German and English subtitles are also available for our live streams via the Wiener Staatsoper Live App.
 For more information, please click here.

 How can I support Wiener Staatsoper?